Zhangjinso/Zhangjinso.github.io/index.md

 ### About

 My name is Jinsong Zhang.
 I am a master student from Tianjin University, under the supervision of Associate Professor [Kun Li](http://cic.tju.edu.cn/faculty/likun/index.html).
-I am about to recive my my Bachelor's degree from the school of Mathematic, TJU in 2018.
+I am about to receive my my Bachelor's degree from the school of Mathematic, TJU in 2018.
 My research interests are image generation, computer vision and computer graphic, etc.

 ### Education
 - phd School of Tianjin College of Intelligence and Computing, Tianjin University (2021——）

 - M.S.
-School of Tianjin International Engineering Institute, Tianjin University (September 2018—2021)
+School of Tianjin International Engineering Institute, Tianjin University (September 2018—2021)(Pose Transfer)

 - B.S.
 School of  Mathematics, Tianjin University (2014—2018)